eventsteve/eventsteve.github.io/_posts/2012-05-22-markup-text-readability-wide-page.md

 ---
-title: "Wide Single Layout Page"
+title: "How to work with UUID in MySQL"
 classes: wide
 excerpt: "A page with `classes: wide` set to expand the main content's width."
 tags: